mikemearls/5e_point_encounters/rules_points.md

 | CR = Party Level - 5 | 0.5 |

 I'd worry more about that ugly 1.33 value if I knew these points would change as I test this system and get feedback from DMs and designers.

+## Example
+Suppose you have a party of 4 adventurers at level 5 each.
+If you wanted to plan a Tough encounter, you have a budget of 2 points per character, for a total of 8 points.
+This means you could have them encounter any of the following:
+  * A single CR 7 creature (party level 5 + 2)
+  * Two CR 5 enemies
+  * Eight CR 1 monsters